harsh7i/looktu/README.md

 sh setup.sh
 ```

+# Note:-
+If it Stuck Somewhere press *enter
+Key Only

 An Easy Tool all over the world to setup Termux.
 This is a Single tap code which change your Terminal look entirely !